 Like the other enzymes we use, papain is a protein-dissolving enzyme from the green papaya fruit.
 Papain is able to dissolve up to 2,000x its weight in fibrin!
 We like that.
 Papain also increases the body’s ability to produce plasmin.

 (Magnesium and Zinc are also included to help all these enzymes work better.)

 We have been working successfully with Lyme and other biofilms for years.
 However, the medical establishment has finally caught up with what we’ve known for years – other chronic illnesses can have biofilms!
 Now, the medical world has come to the revelation that MRSA staph, Candida, Epstein Barr, UTIs, E. coli, and many other chronic illnesses have biofilm protection!

 In keeping up with research advances, we want to add some enzymes to our current Big 5.
 Some of these diseases use a little more polysaccharides and a few other chemicals than Lyme disease biofilms.
 As such, we want to add 3 more enzymes to our formula.

 6. Boswellic Acid

 Recent studies have shown that boswellic acid is important in helping preventing biofilms from attaching themselves to our body.
 In addition they can effectively inhibit the growth of biofilms up to 50%.

-We are excited about these enzymes because amylase and glucoamylase add extra ability to dissolve the polysaccharide chains and layers these other disease biofilms build.
-In fact, one study analyzed of 7 enzymes known for cleaning efficiency of polysaccharides.
-The α-amylase enzymes were the most efficient enzymes.
+We are excited about amylase because it adds extra ability to dissolve the polysaccharide chains and layers these other disease biofilms build.
+In fact, in one study analyzed of 7 enzymes known for cleaning efficiency of polysaccharides, α-amylase enzymes were the most efficient.
 (Our Proteolytic enzymes above promoted biofilm removal of a larger range of bacterial species than polysaccharides but it is nice to have the amylase enzymes.)